AndersGMadsen/comsocsci2021group3/index.md

 </tbody>
 </table>

 The following will not be much more than a picture book for the curious reader to explore.
-As the reader will notice, some core philosophers will change based on the subgraph examined, and some philosophers will appear in many graphs.
+As the reader will notice, some of the most central philosophers will change based on the subgraph examined, and some philosophers will appear in many graphs.
 We encourage the reader to spend some time exploring on their own.
+To be redirected to the desired subgraph, click any of the buttons below.

 <div style="margin: 0 auto; text-align: center;">
         <button onclick="location.href = 'network/sociopoliticals/index.html';" class="button" style="min-width: 200px; height: 200px; background-color: #F6D04D">